Article 32 of the Indian constitution

 In India, Under Article 32, the constitution provides the Supreme Court with the power to issue the Writ.
 Under Article 226, the power to issue Writs is also provided to the High Courts of India.
 The citizens also have the right to approach the High Court for the issue of Writs in other matters where fundamental rights are not violated.
 In short, writs are written order from the Supreme Court or High Court that commands constitutional remedies for Indian Citizens.

-There are 5 types of the writ:
+There are 5 types of the WRIT:

 So let us know the Indian Constitution provides 5 types of writs which can be issued by the courts are: